Writers for Fresh Ink

 2024 Writers

-We are delighted to announce the six writers who have been commissioned for the very first Fresh Ink: Hull Playwriting Festival, coming to the Fruit Market over the weekend of 20-21 July 2024.
+We are delighted to announce the six writers who have been commissioned for the very first Fresh Ink: Hull Playwriting Festival, coming to the Fruit Market in July 2024.

 Rosie Race, Hannah Scorer, Grace Waga Glevey, Marc Graham, Prince Kundai and Andrew Houghton were selected from 130 entrants, who responded to an open call for writers with “a meaningful connection to Hull”.

-They will work with Middle Child to develop two drafts of their respective scripts, to be performed in rehearsed readings at a pop-up venue on Stage@TheDock, an open-air amphitheatre by the River Hull.
+They will work with Middle Child to develop two drafts of their respective scripts, to be performed in rehearsed readings inside a marquee at Stage@TheDock, an open-air amphitheatre by the River Hull.

 The Fresh Ink festival programme will also feature a series of workshops, talks and social events over the weekend of 20-21 July.